|

 October 15, 2005, with Mr. Horowitz

-talking on the phone: “I’ve prettymuch
+talking on the phone: “I’ve pretty

-out the time and manner and
+figured out the time and manner and

 everything else.
 I just don’t know